Ig-88/squidward/README.md

 # squidward_container
-Container to run squid proxy for rpm, deb, and other packages
+Container to run squid proxy cache for rpm, deb, and other packages.

 To deploy
 `docker pull koffin/squidward` and then